carlopizzuto/OS-PROJECT3/devlog.md

 [05/08] [22:30]
 I plan on having a quick dev session and see if I can finish the `insert` command and start on the `search` command.

+[05/09] [02:00]
+I have just finished the `insert` command.
+The B-tree is working as expected, splitting and inserting nodes like a B-tree should.
+The only thing missing is to fill the 'ghost' data (after split) with 0's, as it can be confusing to debug.
+Tomorrow I'll start with the `search` command with I don't think will take long, and then move on to the next ones.